siddhartha-gadgil/DeptWeb/_seminars/2024/2024-02-15-ravi-prakash.md

 Nonlinear constitutive relationships which, at a given point in the space, present a behaviour for large arguments that is described by monomials of order $p$ and $q$ is considered in this presentation.

-The original contribution this work makes is that the nonlinear problem can be approximated by a weighted $p-$Laplace problem.
-From the perspective of tomography, this is a significant result because it highlights the central role played by the $p-$Laplacian in inverse problems with nonlinear materials.
+The original contribution this work makes is that the nonlinear problem can be approximated by a weighted $p$-Laplace problem.
+From the perspective of tomography, this is a significant result because it highlights the central role played by the $p$-Laplacian in inverse problems with nonlinear materials.
 Moreover, when $p=2$, this provides a powerful bridge to bring all the imaging methods and algorithms developed for linear materials into the arena of problems with nonlinear materials.

-The main result of this work is that for "large" Dirichlet data in the presence of two materials of different order (i) one material can be replaced by either a perfect electric conductor or a perfect electric insulator and (ii) the other material can be replaced by a material giving rise to a weighted $p-$Laplace problem.
+The main result of this work is that for "large" Dirichlet data in the presence of two materials of different order (i) one material can be replaced by either a perfect electric conductor or a perfect electric insulator and (ii) the other material can be replaced by a material giving rise to a weighted $p$-Laplace problem.